-ReguTum™ is a specially formulated probiotic paste that is highly palatable and easy to use.
+ReguTum™ Probiotic Paste is specially formulated, highly palatable and easy to use.
 It combines three core ingredients that work together to help support gut function and aid in maintaining the natural microflora balance in dogs and cats.

-ReguTum™ comes in user-friendly, calibrated syringes for simple administration.
+ReguTum™ Probiotic Paste comes in user-friendly, calibrated syringes for simple administration.
 Either give directly or mix into food.
 Can be used alone or along with medication prescribed by your veterinary surgeon.

-The oil base of ReguTum™ preserves the probiotic bacteria, and they are activated only after they are ingested and reach the small intestine.
+The oil base of ReguTum™ Probiotic Paste preserves the probiotic bacteria, and they are activated only after they are ingested and reach the small intestine.

 All prices include VAT where applicable.